 If you haven’t yet – Grab my FREE Color Mixing Guide for additional help with color mixing techniques in your painting!

-When mixed together they create a wonderful brown!
+When blue and orange are mixed together they create a wonderful brown color!
 Try to mix an equal amount of orange with blue in order to get brown.
 You can also add in a little bit more blue to make it a cooler brown, or add in a little bit of orange to make it a warmer brown.
-Either way – this combination is a simple way of getting a brown color.
+Either way – this combination is a simple way of how to make brown color.

 You do not need to always use ultramarine blue for a blue and cadmium orange for an orange.
-Instead you could mix your own orange.
+Instead you could mix your own orange and shades of blue colors to get a color mix you desire.
 Also, you can use a variety of different blues such as cobalt blue, cerulean blue, pthalo blue or whatever you have on hand!

 Also, you can use different kinds of reds such as Alizarin Crimson, Quinacridone red or a more earth tone red such as Burnt Sienna.
 However, with Burnt Sienna.
 Unfortunately you cannot mix your red as it is a primary color like blue and yellow.
 However, I encourage you to experiment with different combinations of reds and blues to see what kind of results you get.